Devi Bhagavata Purana: Ninth Canto

 The largest canto is the 9th skandha Consisting of 50 chapters, which is very similar in structure and content of the Prakriti-kanda of the Brahmavaivarta Purana.
-Both are goddesses-focused, and discuss her theology, but have one difference.
-The Prakriti-kanda of the Brahmavaivarta Purana also includes many verses which praise Vishnu using various names (incarnations), which re-appear in the 9th book of the Devi Bhagavata Purana with Vishnu names substituted with Devi names (incarnations).
-Its also Mentioned Krishna as the male form of goddess.
+Both are goddess-focused and discuss her theology, but have one difference.
+The Prakriti-kanda of the Brahmavaivarta Purana also includes many verses which praise Vishnu and use various names (incarnations), which re-appear in the 9th book of the Devi Bhagavata Purana, with Vishnu's names substituted with Devi's names (incarnations).
+It also mentioned Krishna as the male form of goddess.